jbok4/jbok4.github.io/_posts/2017-03-18-tech-resources.markdown

 5. <a href="https://github.com/rails-camp/ruby-coding-exercises">Daily Coding Exercises in Ruby</a> on github.
 I came across this amazing find while watching a youtube video by ...

 6. <a href="https://www.youtube.com/user/edutechional">edutechional</a>
+These are very fun and short logic Ruby questions.
+Things you might find on a Ruby Tech Interview and that can give you confidence to know you will do well.

+Good Luck!